carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

 lazily we can start executing the first function more quickly, but we will have longer pauses as each function has to be both optimized and code-gen'd when it is first executed.
-Things become even more interesting if we consider interproceedural optimizations like inlining, which must be performed eagerly.
+Things become even more interesting if we consider interprocedural optimizations like inlining, which must be performed eagerly.
 These are complex trade-offs, and there is no one-size-fits all solution to them, but by providing composable layers we leave the decisions to the person implementing the JIT, and make it easy for them to experiment with different